AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/default-access-levels-in-workfront.md

 Users with the External User access level:

 * Can view only documents and calendar reports that are shared with them
-* See the users who share documents and calendar reports with them
+* Can see the users who share documents and calendar reports with them
-* Approve the documents that are shared with them
+* Can approve the documents that are shared with them

 You cannot modify this access level.